jeanmajid/MCPE-BowExtension/README.md

 Contributions are welcome.
 Please open an issue or submit a pull request if you would like to help improve MCPE-BowExtension.
 It's currently not really finished, it was just a test project to make my code structure better and now im not working on it anymore.
 But if you want to continue it, feel free to do so and also don't judge me I kinda rushed the code in some places.

 ## License
 MCPE-BowExtension is open-source software released under the MIT license.
-Please see the LICENSE file for details.
+Please see the [LICENSE](LICENSE) for details.